Blady-Com/gnoga/docs/user_guide.md

 end GnogaBoard.View;
 ```

-In the view body will will handle the mouse events and drawing:
+In the view body we will handle the mouse events and drawing:

 ``` ada
 package body GnogaBoard.View is